vanshwassan/zkevm-doc/mkdocs/docs/zkEVM/Architecture/zkProver-State-Machines.md

 Arithmetic circuits are mostly used as standard models for studying the complexity of computations involving polynomials.

-That being said, the CIRCOM component takes as inputs; the zk-STARK proof from the Batch Machine Executor and the Verifier Data; in order to produce a *witness*.
+That being said, the CIRCOM component takes as inputs; the zk-STARK proof from the STARK Recursion Component and the Verifier Data; in order to produce a *witness*.
 This witness is in fact an Arithmetic circuit expressed in terms of its R1CS constraints.